-As mentioned earlier, licence for operation of NPPs requires renewal every 5 years based on specified reviews (limited scope safety review and PSR).
+As mentioned earlier, licence for operation of NPPs requires renewal every 5 years based on specified reviews viz.
+Limited Scope Safety Review (LSSR) and Periodic Safety Review (PSR).
 Linking of renewal of operating licences with the safety reviews helps in ensuring that the identified safety enhancements are timely implemented.
-The PSRs are conducted in accordance with the guidelines given in AERB safety guide 'Renewal of Authorization of Nuclear Power Plants' (AERB/SG/0-12) which is in line with IAEA SSG-25.
+The LSSRs and PSRs are conducted in accordance with the AERB Safety Guide 'Periodic Safety Review for Nuclear Power Plants (AERB/SG/O-12 Rev. 1)'.
+AERB has recently revised this Safety Guide.
+The Safety Guide takes into account the requirements of IAEA SSG-25.
+In addition, the Safety Guide also covers guidance on conduct of LSSR, which is a regulatory requirement as per 'AERB Safety Code on Nuclear Power Plant Operation' (AERB/NPP/SC/O).

-The safety assessments performed during limited scope safety reviews include operational and radiological safety performance, operational experience feedback, physical status of plant including major modifications and public concern in operational safety.
-The report is submitted to AERB three months prior to the expiry of the operating licence.
-AERB conducts a detailed review of the same and issues the licence after being satisfied that the plant could be operated in a safe manner at the power levels authorised for the plant within the operational limits and conditions specified in "Technical Specifications for Operation' and that the continued operation of NPP till the next renewal would not pose undue risk to the plant, plant personnel, public and the environment.
-During the last three years, limited scope safety reviews for licence renewal were conducted for KGS-1&2, RAPS-3&4, TAPS-3&4, KAPS-1&2 and NAPS-1&2.
+The safety assessments performed during LSSRs include evaluation of four safety factors pertaining to actual condition of SSCs, safety performance, operating experience feedback and radiological impact on environment.
+The report is submitted to AERB at least three months prior to the expiry of the operating licence.
+AERB conducts a detailed review of the same and issues the licence after being satisfied that the plant could be operated in a safe manner at the power levels authorised for the plant within the operational limits and conditions specified in 'Technical Specifications for Operation' and that the continued operation of NPP till the next renewal would not pose undue risk to the plant, plant personnel, public and the environment.
+During the last three years, LSSRs for licence renewal were conducted for TAPS-1&2 and MAPS-1&2.

 The safety assessments performed during PSR take into account improvements in safety standards and operating practices, cumulative effects of plant ageing, modifications, feedback of operating experience, deterministic & probabilistic safety analysis and development in science and technology.
 As a part of this PSR, the hazard assessments are revisited with the latest available information.
 Through this process of PSR, strengths and shortcomings of the NPP against the requirements of current standards are identified.
-The report on PSR is submitted to AERB six months prior to the expiry of licence.
-During the last three years, PSRs were conducted for KGS-3&4 and RAPS-1&2 (currently in progress).
-The PSR of KGS-3&4 did not bring out any significant safety issue.
-The long term actions identified based on the lessons learned from the accident at Fukushima Daiichi NPP are being implemented at KGS-3&4 (refer Article-6).
+The report on PSR is submitted to AERB at least six months prior to the expiry of licence.
+Since 2019, PSR was undertaken for five NPPs, viz RAPS-1&2, RAPS-5&6, KKNPP-1&2, TAPS-3&4 and KGS-1&2.
+PSR of KKNPP-1&2 was undertaken after five years of its operation in accordance with regulatory requirements for NPPs of new design.
+Based on these PSRs, action plans were developed for various areas, viz. additional studies for site related parameters, measures to address obsolescence, revision of safety analysis reports as per latest Safety Guides, etc. Currently, PSR of RAPS-3&4 is in progress.

 The PSR is subjected to regulatory review in multi-tier review process.
 The experience gained from the review of PSR of one NPP is effectively utilised in reviewing the PSR of the subsequent NPPs.
 This has facilitated efficient and effective review of PSRs by AERB.
-All Indian NPPs, which have completed 10 years of operation have undergone at least one PSR since the initiation of the PSR process in the early 2000s.
+All operating NPPs have undergone PSR, since the initiation of the PSR process in the early 2000s.
 The timely implementation of safety upgrades identified as part of PSR is monitored by AERB.